Vishnu-Prabhakar/cassandraJavaConnect/README.md

 # cassandraJavaConnect
-Java Main program to connect with cassandra single node instance
+Java Main program as Maven project to connect with cassandra single node instance